avihu111/avihu111.github.io/_posts/2022-03-29-Active-Learning.md

 One of the key challenges in supervised deep learning is its reliance on a large number of labeled examples.
 In many practical setups, the annotation process is  expensive, and becomes the bottleneck in improving performance.
 For example, in medical imaging analysis the annotations require an expert (a radiologist), whose time is very costly.

 ### Active Learning
 In active learning, **the model selects the samples to be labeled**.
 In common setups, the model gets a **budget**, which is the number of samples it can send for annotation.
-Classical works in active learning focus on the high budget settings, which is the case when you have already many labeled samples, and wish to query even more.

 <img src="https://user-images.githubusercontent.com/39214195/175805064-6c8a9bfa-6ad6-4976-96c2-7cf407e90adf.png" width="540">